nealcrook/nascom/sdcard/host_programs/README.md

 * dskboot.asm - boot loader for virtual disk.
 Refer to the comments in the code.
 * SDBOOT0.asm - sample bootstrap program, invoked by sdboot.
 Refer to the comments in dskboot.asm.
 * NASconsole - a PERL program to run on a PC that is attached to nascom_sdcard hardware.
 Allows file exchange between PC and the SDcard without the need to remove the SDcard or interrupt the NASCOM session.

+## Library code

+* sd_sub1.asm - common subroutines used by several other programs.
+Accessed by "including" this file.
+Refer to [Parallel interface programming examples](parallel_interface_programming.md)

+## Development programs

+* sd_loop.asm - test program that uses the loopback command to send values and check that they are received back correctly.
+* sd_rd1.asm - test program for reading a file from SDcard into RAM
+* sd_wr1.asm - test program for writing RAM to SDcard

+These were used as test programs during the development of the nascom_sdcard hardware.

+sd_util.asm provides the same functionality (and more) in more user-friendly form.
+The chief virtues of these programs are:

+1. They are very small, so that they can be typed in by hand.

+2. They all start with a lump of common code (the sd_sub1.asm code) so that, having typed in one program, that part does not need to be retyped in order to run one of the other programs.

+sd_wr1.asm and sd_rd1.asm both use a hard-coded filename (NAS000.BIN) but the name can be patched in memory if required.

 ## Tools